 Step 4 – Swap out your starches for healthier, gluten-free starches and vegetables.

-Replace the breads, pastas, rice and cereals with other starches or veggies.
+Replace the breads, pastas, rice and cereals and legumes with other starches or veggies.
 Stock up on sweet potatoes and squashes.
 Swap out regular noodles with spaghetti squash, or get a Spiralizer and make zucchini noodles or sweet potato noodles.
 Switch regular rice for cauliflower rice.
 Swap buns and tortillas for lettuce or portabella mushrooms.

 Try to have a vegetable with every meal.
 Maybe some spinach with an omelet for breakfast, some steamed broccoli or carrots with lunch, and baked asparagus with dinner.
 Replacing those grains and gluten with with vegetables and paleo starches will help with satiety.